 Successful landing pages can generate a significant amount of revenue.

-Here’s the proof.
+Here’s some proof.

-- Understanding Landing Pages
+- Understanding High-Converting Landing Pages

 - Conducting Market Research